 To stop Nginx:

-$ sudo systemctl stop nginx - Enable the Nginx at the boot time
+$ sudo systemctl stop nginx

-The start and stop command shown in the previous step work for once.
+The start and stop commands shown in the previous step work for once.
 You may need to start the service at each reboot.
 You can set the Nginx service to either start or stop at the boot time.
 Run these commands to enable or disable the service at the boot time.

 To enable Nginx at boot: